Trees for Wet Soil: 10 Species That Thrive Where Others Drown

 Planting tips for wet sites

 - Plant in early spring when the soil is workable but before summer heat.
 Fall planting works too in zones 6+.
+Check our guide to planting timing for region-specific windows.

 - Don’t amend the backfill.
 Use native soil when filling the planting hole.
 Amended soil creates a bathtub effect in clay.